crusyn/eth-explore/arch.md

 Either way the `.loading` member is set to `false`.

+#### update components

-7. _Components Updated_ - The `Transaction Summary` and `TransactionDataGrid` loading animation is replaced with rendered `account` and `transactions` data from the store.
+7. _Components Updated_ - The `Transaction Summary` and `TransactionDataGrid` loading animation is replaced with rendered `account` and `transactions` data from the store as soon as they are notified that the store has been updated.

 ### reducers